VeryLittleGravitas/CDTADPQ/readme.md

 **This project will use the [Draft U.S. Web Design Standards](https://standards.usa.gov/) as style guide and/or pattern library**.

+**See [Pull Request 13](https://github.com/VeryLittleGravitas/CDTADPQ/pull/13) for the initial implementation of the pattern library.**

 i.
 Performed usability tests with people;

 j.
 Used an iterative approach, where feedback informed subsequent work or versions of the prototype;